manassaloi/manassaloi.github.io/_posts/2022-01-06-selling-your-work.markdown

 I can hear you.
 'Oh Manas, but it is not modest.'

-Fuck modesty.
+Modesty is overrated.
 Work hard.
 And sell your work.